-Sexual Assault By Touching (13 or over)
+Sexual Assault By Touching (under 13)

 - That you have intentionally touched another person,